Yogamaya

 According to Hindu texts, Yogamaya plays the role of the facilitator of the earthly birth of Krishna, an avatar of Vishnu.
-She took the avatar of the daughter of cowherd Nanda and Yashoda, after which her place is swapped with Krishna to protect the latter from the tyrant ruler Kamsa.
+She took the avatar of the daughter of Yadava cowherd Nanda and Yashoda, after which her place is swapped with Krishna to protect the latter from the tyrant ruler Kamsa.
 After warning Kamsa about his impending death, Yogamaya vanished and resided in the Vindhya hills, due to which she is accorded the epithet Vindhyavasini.

 Yogamaya is also an important goddess in Shaktism sect, and is worshipped as a form of Mahadevi.

 Etymology

 Yogamaya refers to “the internal potency of Bhagavan, that arranges and enhances all his pastimes” in the Bhagavad Gita.

 The goddess Vindhyavasini gets her name from the Vindhya Range, literally meaning, "she who resides in Vindhya".

 Legend

 At the time of the birth of Krishna as the eighth child of Devaki and Vasudeva, Yogamaya had been born at the same time at the house of Nanda and Yashoda, as instructed by Vishnu.
 Vasudeva replaced Krishna with this daughter of Yashoda.
 When Kamsa tried to kill this infant, believing that she was his prophesied killer, she escaped from the grasp of Kamsa, and turned into her form of Durga.
 She informed the tyrant that his killer had already been born elsewhere, and subsequently vanished from the prison of Mathura.